 Moving might feel like a full-time job.
 We get it.
 Sitting out trivia night is one thing, missing a week of your actual job is another.
 Talk to your boss as far ahead of the move as possible, and take a day or two if you need to.
 Just remember that while taking time off for a move might be totally cool, spending the workday browsing Wayfair is not.

 Cue your headache!
 Telling everyone about your new address can be one of the worst things about moving.
 To help you keep track, here’s a comprehensive checklist that includes all of the places (and people) you need to update.
 There are a lot.
 We know.

-Did you remember to update your renters insurance policy?
+Did you remember to update your renters insurance policy coverage?
 Don’t worry, Lemonade makes it easy.
 You can use the Lemonade app to cancel your current policy – simply tell our bot, AI Maya, you’d like to change your address, and she’ll help you cancel your policy and get a new one in seconds.

-Btw, if you don’t have insurance yet, moving to a new apartment is the time to get this done.
+Btw, if you don’t have apartment insurance yet, moving to a new apartment is the time to get this done.

 3. Your finances